sonatype/nxrm3-ha-repository/nxrm-ha-helm/README.md

 you configure dynamic provisioning of persistent storage or attach dedicated local disks based on your deployment environment as explained below.

 #### Cloud deployments (AWS/Azure)
-* Ensure the appropriate Container Storage Interface (CSI) driver(s) are installed on the Kubernetes cluster on your chosen cloud deployment.
+* Ensure the appropriate Container Storage Interface (CSI) driver(s) are installed on the Kubernetes cluster for your chosen cloud deployment.
 Please refer to AWS EKS/Azure AKS documentation for details on configuring CSI drivers.

 #### On-premises deployments
 1. Attach separate disks (i.e., separate from the root disk) to your worker nodes.